Updated: 6 days ago

 Prepare early and get advice.

-The offence of Sexual Assault is a serious offence.
+The offence of Sexual Assault is obviously serious and carries the potential for significant penalties as outlined above. .
 Early preparation is key to enhancing the prospects of a successful defence.
-Should you have to confront an allegation of this nature, call our office on (03) 9668 7600 and we can provide a case assessment for you.
+Should you have to confront an allegation of this nature, call our office on (03) 9668 7600 or email us for a case assessment.

 Written by Shaun Pascoe, Director, Pascoe Criminal Law.